Judge nixes mining company challenge to ‘bad actor’ label

 BILLINGS, Mont.
-(AP) — A Montana judge dismissed a lawsuit filed by an Idaho mining company seeking to overturn its designation as an industry “bad actor” because of pollution tied to its CEO.
+(AP) — A Montana judge has dismissed a lawsuit from an Idaho mining company that’s fighting to overturn its designation by Montana regulators as an industry bad actor because of pollution tied to its CEO

-District Judge Mike Menahan said Friday the complaint from Hecla Mining Co. was premature because the state’s designation is not final.
+District Judge Mike Menahan in Helena said in his ruling that the complaint from subsidiaries of Hecla Mining Co. was premature because the bad actor designation by the Montana Department of Environmental Quality was not final.

 Montana’s bad actor law blocks individuals and companies who don’t clean up their old mines from starting new ones.